-- All course fees including deposits are non-refundable and non-transferable.
-All course fees, including any additional costs, must be paid in line with the payment schedule on the invoice emailed to you, and in full 4 weeks before the course is due to start.
-If a booking is made 4 weeks before the course is due to start then payment must be made in full.
+All course fees including deposits are non-refundable and non-transferable.
+All course fees, including any additional costs (i.e. optional extras), must be paid in line with the payment schedule on the first invoice emailed to you (if paying via monthly instalments).
+For any late payments there is a charge of £50 for each month the payment is missed.

 - Students must attend all scheduled sessions.
 Upon enrolment students are fully responsible for their own scheduled course attendance and full awareness that the course is strictly non-refundable under no circumstances.
 Pre-arranged time off must be agreed in advance with the Principal.
 Where any classes are missed a catch-up lesson with the tutor must be arranged at a cost of £25 per hour, payable by the student, in cash to the tutor.
 If possible, for students to attend an alternative scheduled lesson to catch up on missed training this will cost £15 per hour payable by the student on the day in cash.

 - Students will need to order their own course textbook and bespoke kit, as per the course welcome letter.
 T-Shirts are included in the cost of the course (EXCLUDING Beauty Therapy students who will need to purchase a tunic).